-Some ways of communication come and go, but email is here to stay.
-Businesses use it as an efficient way to reach existing, new and potential customers.
+Some ways of communication come and go, but B2B email is here to stay.
+Businesses use cold email outreach as an efficient way to reach existing, new, and potential customers.

 According to a study by Content Marketing Institute, 77% of B2B companies use an email marketing newsletter as part of their content marketing strategy.

 That same research confirms that 87% of B2B marketers say email marketing is a tactic that is critical to their success.

 Email wins over social because it can deliver a personalized message, which helps increase customer engagement and therefore bring you a larger profit.

 If you’ve ever been a receiver of a poorly constructed cold email, then you have witnessed a lost opportunity to work with you.

 So what is a sales email and how can you transform it into the most effective marketing tool?
 Use this B2B sales email guide to find your answers.

 - Email testing: scene one, take one

 - How to write email copy that sells